putyourlightson/craft-blitz/docs/README.md

 For improved performance when using the “Blitz File Storage” type, adding a server rewrite will avoid the request from ever being processed by Craft once it has been cached.
 This leads to extremely performant loading of cached pages.

+> Note that the server rewrite code below was updated as of Blitz version 3.2.

 ### Apache

 In Apache this is achieved with `mod_rewrite` by adding a rewrite rule to the virtual host `.conf` file ([this article](https://nystudio107.com/blog/stop-using-htaccess-files-no-really) explains how), or the root `.htaccess` file if you must, just before the rewrites provided by Craft.